College Overview

 CICS graduate programs in computer science rank:

-- #1 among public computer science program in the Northeast
+- #1 among public computer science programs in the Northeast

-- #8 public computer science program in the U.S.
+- #13 among public computer science programs in the U.S.

 The CICS undergraduate program in computer science ranks:

-- #16 public computer science program in the U.S.
+- #16 among public computer science program in the U.S.

 Enrollment